 Christmas can be a trying time.
 In our increasingly consumerist world, humble student gift givers can feel compelled to part with their measly incomes for second-rate presents, fresh off the high street.
 Limp generic argyle socks for Dad, a particularly potent Yankee candle for Mam or perhaps even an unforgivable Lynx Africa gift set for your sweet, unsuspecting brother.
 Fear not.
 We have come to the aid of both you and your loved ones.

 Take heed of our Christmas gift guide, introducing the best of what Dublin’s independent stores have to offer.
 By shopping smart this festive season, you will induce eternal gratitude from your friends and family and also support fantastic local businesses.
+What could be a better gift than a bobblehead?
+Well, the chance to design your bobbleheads might just top it!

 For those on a tight budget: think quality over quantity.
 Scout, on Essex St West, has a selection of Calendar Coffee (€10 to €15) and Bean and Goose chocolate (€6.50) that look and taste delectable.
 A tenner will also get you one of Irish street photographer Wally Cassidy’s photo journals from the Library Project in Temple Bar.
 Publishing wonderful black and white photographs from his archives, the journals depict subjects such as “Dublin City 1989–1993” and “Féile: the Trip to Tipp”, providing a great gift for nostalgic parents or photography enthusiasts alike.
 Maktus of George’s Street Arcade also boasts a selection of amusing gifts at reasonable prices, such as enamel pins of Michael D Higgins’s smiling face, Blindboy’s iconic plastic-bagged visage, or even a Tesco-esque bag of cans (€4.95 each).
 Perfect for Kris Kindle.